felipenoris/XLSX.jl/docs/src/formatting.md

 !!! note

+    It is not possible to use relative cell references in conditional format types `:dataBar`, `:colorScale` or `:iconSet`.

+!!! note

     Excel permits cell references to cells in other sheets for comparisons in conditional formats (e.g. "OtherSheet!A1"), but this is handled differently internally than references within the same sheet.
-This functionality is not implemented in XLSX.jl yet.
+This functionality is not universally implemented in XLSX.jl yet.

 #### Overlaying conditional formats